-The Trust oversees the running of four Cambridgeshire secondary academies: Comberton (including Sixth Form), Cambourne, Melbourn and St. Peter's School (and Sixth Form), as well as a number of local primary schools.
-Under the headline 'Excellence For All', the Trust has six over-arching principles:
+The Trust oversees the running of South Cambridgeshire village colleges in Comberton (including Sixth Form), Cambourne and Melbourn, St. Peter's School (and Sixth Form), Hartford Infant and Junior Schools and Thongsley Fields Primary and Nursery School in Huntingdon, Gamlingay Village Primary, Jeavons Wood Primary School in Cambourne, and Everton Heath Primary School in Bedfordshire.

+Under the headline 'Excellence For All', the Trust has five over-arching principles:

-- 1. Excellence: Education must be of the very highest standard. - 2.
-Comprehensive: Education must be for all types and abilities of pupils. - 3.
-Broad Education: Education must incorporate a broad range of subject areas and personal development - 4.
-Community: Every Academy must be at the heart of its local community and serve it well. - 5.
-Partnership: Each Academy must seek to work positively in partnership with others for mutual benefit. - 6.
-International: The curriculum inside and outside the classroom must have a clear international dimension.
+- 1. The excellence principle.
+Education must be of the very highest standard. - 2.
+The comprehensive principle.
+Education must be for all types and abilities of pupils. - 3.
+The broad education principle.
+Education must incorporate a broad range of subjects and personal development. - 4.
+The community principle.
+Every Academy must be at the heart of its local community and serve it well - 5.
+The partnership principle.
+Each Academy must seek to work positively in partnership with others for mutual benefit. - 6.
+The international principle.
+The curriculum inside and outside the classroom must have a clear international dimension.